Do you want to replace a damaged propeller, or you want to enhance your boat performance? Are boat props universal? The answer is no.

 Propeller Functionality

 A propeller consists of a hub surrounded by blades of the same length and size.
-The edges come in a twisted shape to push the water towards the rear when they rotate.
+When they rotate, the edges come twisted to push the water towards the rear.

 This entire process of pushing the water is responsible for propelling the boat in the forward direction.